Skip to main content

 Have you heard about Botox bladder injections?
-The use of Botox as a treatment for urinary incontinence and overactive bladder is gaining traction.
-Let’s take a closer look at the Botox bladder injection procedure, including its potential benefits, risks and side effects, and more.
+Botox may be used as a treatment option for certain people with urinary incontinence or overactive bladder symptoms.
+Let’s take a closer look at the Botox bladder injection procedure, including potential benefits, risks, side effects, and questions to discuss with your doctor.

 This relatively quick procedure involves injecting a small amount of botulinum toxin into the bladder muscle to treat urinary leakage, urge incontinence, and overactive bladder.